 As the management and conservation of fisheries and fish habitats becomes increasingly complex, the OSU Ecampus online Graduate Certificate in Fisheries Management program provides students with skills and knowledge in biology, assessment science, and social science that are needed to understand and meet the demands of sustainable fisheries on both national and international fronts.

-Informational video: Watch an overview video of a webinar featuring OSU fisheries management faculty, Dr. Selina Heppell and Lisa Pierson.
+Watch an overview webinar featuring OSU fisheries management faculty, Dr. Selina Heppell and Lisa Pierson.
 The video includes information about Oregon State University, Ecampus, the graduate program as well as a question and answer session with prospective students.

 Learn from a nationally recognized program